[Internal LT Conference] Why is remote work difficult? 6 Persian cat solutions

 Of course, there are days when you feel good and days when you feel bad.

-This is true even over a screen.
+This is true even when communicating through a screen.

+easily conveyed to people, whether face-to-face or through a screen.
 Emotions are strangely contagious, so it's important to "take care of your own mood."

 , so try practicing "taking care of your own mood."